Car Blast Near Niagara Falls Shuts Down US-Canada Crossing, Kills 2 - UrduPoint

 Three other nearby border crossings had been closed in the aftermath of the incident, but had since reopened, US Customs and Border Protection said.

-On the US side, Niagara Falls State Park, which attracts millions of visitors every year, was closed until further notice according to the parks service.
+On the US side, Niagara Falls State Park, which attracts millions of visitors every year, was closed until further notice according to the park service.

 Canada's Public Safety Minister Dominic LeBlanc said "any time... (infrastructure like) a border crossing sees this kind of violent circumstance, it's a source of concern for" US and Canadian authorities.